-- The first week of term is for orientation - you can arrange to meet your supervisor and finalise your module choices.
-For taught students your supervisor will usually be the International Officer for the department named in your offer letter.
+- The first week of the semester is for orientation - you can arrange to meet your supervisor and finalise your module choices.
+For taught students, your supervisor will usually be the International Officer for the department named in your offer letter.

 - Explore the campus and the beautiful city of York.

 - Get a York Card.
 This gives discounts on many of the attractions in York.

 - Find out about societies and sports clubs through our Students' Union and Graduate Students' Association events.

 - Keep in touch with your assigned personal supervisor and attend all scheduled meetings.

 - Don't wait for worries to become big problems.
 Contact your department at York as soon as possible if you have any academic problems.